-For the past two-weeks, our law firm has received a steady stream of calls from clients and client prospects raising interesting custody and parenting time issues related to COVID-19.
-Parents under the jurisdiction of the county family courts are providing a wide-diversity of issues in the wake of the sweeping pandemic.
+For the past two weeks, our law firm has received a steady stream of calls from clients and client prospects raising interesting custody and parenting time issues related to COVID-19.
+Parents under the jurisdiction of the county family courts are providing a wide diversity of issues in the wake of the sweeping pandemic.

 Parents are exhibiting patterns of conduct that are in many ways predictable; and yet, these uncertain times are injecting novel circumstances within the two-household framework of a divorce or custody case.
 For example, our very first COVID-19-related phone call involved a mother who would no longer facilitate parenting time between the minor children and their father on the basis that the father’s apartment was unkempt and because he had individuals of unknown repute coming and going from his residence.

-In this instance, the mother claimed father’s residence was unsafe because he was not observing the State of Michigan’s “shelter-in-place” directive, nor the CDC protocols involving cleanliness, i.e. hand-washing, covering coughs, and staying more than 6-feet apart from one another.
-She simply refused to allow contact between father and his children, quite in violation of an existing court order for specific parenting time.
+In this instance, the mother claimed the father’s residence was unsafe because he was not observing the State of Michigan’s “shelter-in-place” directive, nor the CDC protocols involving cleanliness, i.e. hand-washing, covering coughs, and staying more than 6-feet apart from one another.
+She simply refused to allow contact between the father and his children, quite in violation of an existing court order for specific parenting time.

 Another example of a COVID-19-related parenting issue arose when a client called, upset to inform us that her ex-husband, a public-school teacher, planned to pack his entire family into the SUV and head to Florida for a week.
 This particular client was just 5-days post-partum and was understandably worried about the health of her new baby.

-Fortunately in this case, the father had recently hired counsel to address a child support issue, filed just prior to the pandemic outbreak and still pending with the family court.
-We were able to contact his lawyer to warn father that his trip to Florida was non-essential travel under the Governor’s directive.
-Aside from the obvious health risks to his family, such non-essential out-of-state travel would have exposed father to a misdemeanor pursuant to MCL 10.33 [Emergency Powers of the Governor] and MCL 30.405(3) [Disobeying the Governor’s Directive].
+Fortunately, in this case, the father had recently hired counsel to address a child support issue, filed just prior to the pandemic outbreak and still pending with the family court.
+We were able to contact his lawyer to warn his father that his trip to Florida was non-essential travel under the Governor’s directive.
+Aside from the obvious health risks to his family, such non-essential out-of-state travel would have exposed the father to a misdemeanor pursuant to MCL 10.33 [Emergency Powers of the Governor] and MCL 30.405(3) [Disobeying the Governor’s Directive].
 His lawyer was able to impress common sense on this father and the trip to Florida was scrubbed.

-Yet another case involved a former divorce client that had a post-divorce relationship with a woman with whom he had a now 4-year old daughter.
+Yet another case involved a former divorce client that had a post-divorce relationship with a woman with whom he had a now 4-year-old daughter.
 This couple was no longer together, but neither parent had ever filed for child custody, paternity, or child support.
 Thus, there is no open case with the Oakland County Family Court.